Besulba/Prolog-CNF/README.md

 Camilo Andrés Rodríguez Garzón

-Give one PROP return a PROP in conjunctive normal form (cnf).
+Cnf is a Prolog program intends to provide a solution give one PROP return a PROP in conjunctive normal form (cnf).
-Prolog version: SWI-Prolog version 7.2.3 for x86_64-darwin15.2.0
+Prolog version: SWI-Prolog version 7.2.3 for x86_64-darwin15.2.0.

+### Syntactic Proposition

 The set of well-formed formulae is defined by the following grammar: